Foundation Grant: Eligibility

 While individuals can apply to the Foundation Grant and overlapping Project Grant competitions, the same application cannot be submitted to both competitions, as per section 1-E of the CIHR Grants and Awards Guide.
 If the same application is found to have been submitted to overlapping Foundation Grant and Project Grant competitions, the applicant will be asked to withdraw one of his/her applications.
 CIHR will not consider inclusion of components of a proposal into a second proposal as the same application.

 Single applications from multiple program leaders are eligible in the Foundation Grant program.
 Such joint applicants need to convincingly demonstrate synergy and a history of co-managing programs of research.

 Program leaders may choose to involve program experts in their program of research.
 Program experts may be named in CIHR's funding decision documents depending on their level of involvement, allowing them to be recognized for their contributions to the program of research.

 Collaborations and partnerships are encouraged within the Foundation Grant program, where appropriate.
-Given the duration of funding provided through this Grant program (5-years for new/early career investigators and 7-years for mid career investigators and senior investigators), it is anticipated that these collaborations and partnerships may change over time as the program evolves.
+Given the duration of funding provided through this Grant program (7-years), it is anticipated that these collaborations and partnerships may change over time as the program evolves.